 Morocco is a country of flavors and aromas.
 The ancient Moroccan cuisine had been influenced by the different types of cuisines linked to Conquerors and traders from other regions.
 Through the long history of the country, peoples like Romans, Carthaginians, Phoenicians, and Arabs had introduced new food choices and recipes.
-Today, Moroccan cuisine has become a fusion of these different food cultures.
-It is rich, tasty, and provides many authentic dishes with distinctive tastes.
+Today, Moroccan food has become a fusion of these different food cultures.
+It is rich, tasty, and provides many authentic dishes with distinctive tastes!

 Harira soup can be served as a light dinner or as a starter.
 It can, also, be eaten in the morning to help you start the day with extra energy, especially in winter.
 In Morocco, the popular dish is traditionally associated with the month of Ramadan, but it is cooked year-round though.
 Moroccans consider it their favorite, and the national soup is present everywhere; in houses, restaurants, and even as street food!